soundofives/worldbuilding/Locations/15k/15k/Personalities/The Last and First City/House of Duskivaine/House of Duskivaine.md

 -the Cycle of Twins
 -the Shynedar-Kai
 -the Bureaucracy
 With a minor fragment into the Circle of Eight.
+(Nystul)

 **Great Matriarch**